telescopeѲptics.net ▪▪▪▪ CONTENTS

 In comparison with the Schmidt camera of identical relative aperture, however, its spherochromatism is significantly higher.
 Aspheric factor for the Schmidt camera is b=2/R3, R being the mirror radius of curvature, equal in effect to a product of the Baker-Schmidt camera's primary radius of curvature R1 and its secondary magnification m.
 Hence, aspheric coefficient of the Baker-Schmidt is larger by a factor of [K1+1-(2k-k2)2]m3.
 For given neutral zone placement, that results in as much stronger corrector, hence as much higher spherochromatism.

 Calculation of the higher-order aspheric parameter A2 is more complicated due to the presence of secondary mirror.
 As in commercial SCT systems, it is given by A2=b'/16(n'-n), with the aspheric coefficient b' for the camera approximated by b'~2σ1/R15.
-The higher-order error component becomes significant with the primary relative aperture larger than ~ƒ/3, the larger aperture, the more so.
+The higher-order error component becomes significant with the primary relative aperture larger than ~f/3, the larger aperture, the more so.

 Concentric Schmidt-Cassegrain

 Concentric Schmidt-Cassegrain is a deviation from the flat-field concept, in that its image surface is more than negligibly curved.
 With both mirrors spherical, coma and astigmatism are corrected, the latter implying that the two radii of curvature, for the primary and secondary mirror, are not identical.
-In order to cancel off-axis aberrations, aperture stop (which is placed at the corrector) needs to be at the center of curvature of primary mirror (σ1=1), with mirror radii and secondary location satisfying relation 2ρ=1+k, (as before, ρ=R2/R1).
+In order to cancel off-axis aberrations, aperture stop (which is placed at the corrector) needs to be at the center of curvature of primary mirror (σ1=1), with mirror radii and secondary size (i.e. location) satisfying relation 2ρ=1+k, (as before, ρ=R2/R1).
 This also determines secondary magnification as m=(1+k)/(1-k).
 Image surface is accessible for k>1/3.

 Since astigmatism is zero, the image curvature equals Petzval's, given by RP=R2R1/2(R1-R2).
 All three surfaces - that of the final image, primary and secondary mirror - are concentric, with the center of curvature at the vertex of aperture stop (corrector).
 Hence, the amount of image curvature is mainly determined by the physical length of the instrument and, with accessible image surface, somewhat exceeds primary's radius of curvature.
-Specifically, with the back focus length in units of primary's focal length η=(3k-1)/(1-k), image curvature in units of the primary's focal length is given by 2+η=(1+k)/(1-k), numerically identical to secondary magnification.
+Specifically, with the back focus length in units of primary's focal length η=(3k-1)/(1-k), image curvature in units of primary's focal length is given by 2+η=(1+k)/(1-k), numerically identical to secondary magnification.

 Since the image curvature is also identical to that in a comparable Schmidt camera, the only advantages of the concentric arrangement are accessible image and system length reduced by a factor (1-k)/(k+1).
 Also, due to more strongly curved secondary, the arrangement allows for somewhat smaller minimum secondary required for accessible image; substituting secondary magnification given above into k=1/(m+1) for zero back focus value results in kmin=0.33 (note that smaller secondary comes at a price of smaller relative aperture for given primary).

 On the other hand, spherochromatism is, similarly to the compact Baker-Schmidt camera, significantly higher than in the standard Schmidt.
 With aspheric factor for the system given by b=2[1-(k2/ρ3)]/R13 - or, in terms of k, b=2{1-[8k2/(1+k)3]}/R13 - corrector power and sphero-chromatism in the concentric Schmidt-Cassegrain are larger than in the Schmidt camera by a factor of [1-(k2/ρ3)]m3.
-For identical secondary magnification as in the above Baker-Schmidt example, m=1.67 and the concentric Schmidt parameters would be k=0.25 (thus inaccessible image) and ρ=0.625.
-Needed corrector power and resulting chromatism in this configuration are 30% higher than in the Baker-Schmidt, and 3.5 times higher than in the Schmidt camera.

 The lower-order aspheric parameter for the concentric Schmidt is A1=b/8(n'-n), with needed corrector radius Rc=-1/2ΛA1d2. and the higher-order parameter A2=b'/16(n'-n), with b'~2/R15.